 (Click on each criterion for further information.)

 To be considered for nomination, submit a complete campus application to the UAA Office by the campus deadline (see section below).
-The campus committee reviews applications and endorses top candidates.
-Endorsed candidates may revise their application materials before submitting to the regional level of competition in October, using the official Marshall online application.
-The regional committees interview finalists and select scholars in November.
+The campus committee reviews applications and selects nominees.
+Nominees complete and submit the official Marshall online application by the national deadline in late September.
+Applications are reviewed by one of eight regional selection committees which interview finalists and select scholars in November.

 CAMPUS NOMINATION PROCESS

 Please submit the following materials by 11:59 p.m. on the campus deadline.
 Items 2-5 below will be submitted via the online campus application form (link below).
 Letters of recommendation are to be submitted separately via email to the Undergraduate Academic Awards Office, firstname.lastname@example.org.

 - Campus Application Form

 This is the campus application to be considered for nomination for the Rhodes, Marshall, Mitchell, and/or Churchill scholarships.
 You can apply to be nominated for more than one scholarship.
 Please note: You should be able to leave the online application and re-enter to finish it later from the same computer.
 Or you can plan your responses using the 2023 campus application PDF and then complete the online application in one sitting.
 Email email@example.com with any technical difficulties.